vvkpd/vvkpd/README.md

 <!--
 **vvkpd/vvkpd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 I'm an application developer.
-I'm from Uttar Pradesh (उत्तर प्रदेश) India and currently working at Thoughtworks
+I'm from Uttar Pradesh (उत्तर प्रदेश) India and currently working at [Thoughtworks!](https://www.thoughtworks.com/)

 - 🔭 I’m currently working on .Net core, Java and Azure
 - 🌱 I’m currently learning .Net core